devpunks/snuggsi/README.md

 #### Global `event` Listeners

 `event` handlers can be any method function which can be placed on any child elements and also onto the custom element itself _(i.e.`onclick=eatBacon`)_.
-However, You will not have to explicitly set the handler in HTML when you follow native naming conventions.
+However, you will not have to explicitly set the handler in HTML when you follow native naming conventions.
 This is the magic behind **snuggsiツ** Global `event` Listeners.
 They register themselves onto the custom element and _"listen"_ for you!
-As a convenience, your new custom element uses [Event Delegation](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#Event_delegation) to capture all it's children's [event bubbles of the same name](https://javascript.info/bubbling-and-capturing).
+As a convenience, your new custom element uses [Event Delegation](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#Event_delegation) to capture all its children's [event bubbles of the same name](https://javascript.info/bubbling-and-capturing).

 ```javascript
 // <hello-world>